Photos, Illustrations and other Images

 Elitist Delhi scores low on environmental awareness

-Urban policies seem to favour the wealthy; they don't bear the brunt of urbanization as much as the poor.
+Urban policies seem to favour the wealthy; they don't bear the brunt of urbanisation as much as the poor.
 Posted on 23 Jun, 2013 08:18 AM

 Environmentalist Robert Swan, the first person to walk the North and South Pole, was in Delhi last year.
 He launched phase IV of Project Search, which aimed to promote environmental awareness and sustainable lifestyles among students.
-Swan noted that not many Delhiites scored high on topics of environmental awareness.
+Swan noted that not many Delhiites scored highly on topics of environmental awareness.

 Yamuna in Delhi, Image: PEACE

-Even climate change discriminates between women and men!
+Even climate change discriminates between women and men

 Climate change is coming – and women in particular will feel its effects Posted on 23 Jun, 2013 04:15 AM

 We await a future that could be hotter and drier because of climate change.
-This is increasingly recognized as a global concern and available data suggests that it is increasing the frequency and severity of weather-related hazards in South Asia.
+This is increasingly recognised as a global concern, and available data suggests that it is increasing the frequency and severity of weather-related hazards in South Asia.

 Floods in Bihar; Image: Sharada Prasad